SystemsApproach/ops/monitor.rst

 The third tool in the monitoring toolkit is support for tracing, which is challenging in a cloud setting because it involves following the flow of control for each transaction across multiple microservices.
-This makes it a distributed problem, rather than the simpler (and familiar) task of inspecting an in-memory stack trace.
+This makes it a distributed problem, rather than the simpler task of inspecting an in-memory stack trace.

 The general pattern is similar what we've already seen with metrics and logs: the code is instrumented to produce data that is then